jbaylisswagner/jbaylisswagner/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bayliss, a senior at Swarthmore College!
+I'm Bayliss, a recent graduate of Swarthmore College and current fact-check reporter at USA TODAY!

-I am:
+I:
-- majoring in English lit
+- majored in English lit
-- minoring in computer science
+- minored in computer science
-- and minoring in French and Francophone lit and culture.
+- and minored in French and Francophone lit and culture.

 I am interested in digital journalism and how we can use both humanistic practices and computational tools to inform, connect, and tell stories.